sanchanapradeep/prepup/README.md

 * If you have a performance problem, your system is slow for a single user.
 * If you have a scalability problem, your system is fast for a single user but slow under heavy load.

+# Performance Vs Scalability

+* Perfomance ->if you have performance problem, your system is slow for a single user.
+* scalability -> if you have scalability problem, your system is fast for single user but slow under heavy load.

+# Latency Vs Throughput
+* You should strive for maximal throughput with acceptable latency